rafael13diego/poc-springboot-retrofit/README.md

 ## POC - Spring Boot | Retrofit | Marvel API

-### Create a account in marvel developer platform to use this project with your credentials!
+### Create an account in marvel developer platform to use this project with your credentials!